| | | | |

 sweet pea seed start

 You can start seeds in just about anything that holds soil and drains water.
-If you are starting out and want to save some money on supplies, you can create holes in the bottom of egg cartons, plastic cups, or Dixie cups and use them as containers.
+If you are starting out and want to save money on supplies, you can create holes in the bottom of egg cartons, plastic cups, or Dixie cups and use them as containers.

 Peat pots are a good option as well.